chaxyouxbraoui7/green-panier/a-documentation/README.md

 ![Total Price & Payment II](screenshots/14.png)

-### **After the submit a messg will be showed, telling the user if the payment has been succsefully done to lead him to the home page again after some sec**
+### **After the submit a message will be toasted, telling the user if the payment has been succsefully done to lead him to the home page again after some sec**

 ![Payment Info](screenshots/15.png)